The impact of the coming rule changes under IFRS and us GAAP adds to the already complex environment for a foreign firm doing business in China.

 - Entity can identify each party’s rights and obligations regarding the goods/services

 - Collectability must be “probable”

-- Contracts entered into at or near same time which are negotiated as a package, payment of one depends on the other and there is a single performance obligation should be combined
+- Contracts entered into at or near the same time which is negotiated as a package, payment of one depends on the other and there is a single performance obligation should be combined

 Step 2: Define and separate the performance obligations in the contract: